-In order to reach Gravelord Nito, players will need to complete several encounters as they explore his lair.
+In order to reach Ornstein and Smough, players will need to complete several encounters as they fight their way to the great cathedral.
 This will not be easy, however.
-Powerful and deadly enemies lurk in the darkness, waiting to repel any intruders from their realm.
-If the party is defeated during an encounter, all is not lost.
+Powerful and deadly enemies roam the city, waiting to repel any intruders.

+If the party is defeated during an encounter all is not lost.
 The players return their characters to the bonfire, and can try again.